wanderwaltz/wanderwaltz.github.io/_posts/2015-03-28-subclassing-nsarray.md

 Without a mapper block, our array represents an identity mapping.

 Let's continue with `NSCopying`.
-Note that we actually work with immutable arrays only so we never have to actually copy anything:
+Note that since we are working with immutable arrays only, we never have to actually copy anything:

 {% highlight objc %}
 - (instancetype)copyWithZone:(NSZone *)zone